null

 Lawn Weeds and Allergies: Yes, There's a Connection

-You already know that lawn weeds are ugly, nasty, and thoroughly unpleasant.
-But did you know they can also make you feel lousy?
+You already know that lawn weeds are ugly, nasty, and thoroughly unpleasant, but did you know that you can be allergic to weeds?
 Airborne weed pollen can trigger allergy symptoms.
 Some of the offenders include dandelions, ragweed, lambsquarters, plantain, and pigweed.

 How to Keep Problem Weeds from Taking Over